URI-Hydrobotics-Team/AVOE/plugins/README.md

 Motor drivers are responsible for devices that conduct movement (i.e. servos, thrusters, etc.)
 #### Sensor Drivers
 Senosr drivers are self explanatory

+### Gamepad Maps
+Header files that include a function to convert between a generic controller data type into a more refined profile type that can be used by frontends